opulo-inc/docs/content/en/openpnp/FTP/setting-up-the-board/index.md

 ## Finding the FTP Board Location

-We need to tell OpenPnP where the FTP board is in the LumenPnP.
-First we'll give it an approximate location, then we'll fine tune it, and then it'll be time to pick and place components.
-It will probably need a few rounds of placements to dial in each offset and setting.
+The next step is to set the physical location of the FTP board in OpenPNP.
+You'll start by setting an approximate location and then fine tune the location using vision.
+Once the location is set, you can run the job to pick and place components.
+You'll likely need to go through these steps a few times to tune the settings.

 6. Navigate to the `Job` tab in the  top-right pane.
   {{< container-image path="images/openPnP-shared/Job-tab.png" alt="Switch to the Job Tab" >}}